AdobeDocs/experience-manager-64.en/help/assets/metadata-import-export.md

 ## Import metadata {#import-metadata}

 In other words, you can use a single CSV file to simultaneously update the metadata for multiple assets simultaneously.
 The operation is asynchronous. and, therefore, does not impede your system performance.
+Importing a large amount of metadata can result in resource-intensive XMP writeback activity if run workflows flag is checked.
+Plan such an import during lean server usage so that performance for other users is not impacted.

 >[!NOTE]
 >